 If you have read any of my other articles you will know that I am a big fan of intermittent fasting.
 If you can eat a clean diet which is also built around the principles of fasting, you will have a lot more leeway with the treats you do eat from time to time.
 Fasting gives your body time to burn off excess sugar in the body and therefore helps prevent your form gaining body fat when you do eat.

-If you want to learn more about how fasting can help you build muscle and burn fat while still enjoying the foods you love, then you can read my article all about intermittent fasting HERE (opens in a new window on this website).
+If you want to learn more about how fasting can help you build muscle and burn fat while still enjoying the foods you love, then you can read my article all about intermittent fasting HERE.

 The Problems With Ice Cream